totvslabs/pyCarol/tutorial/chapters/ch6_online_api/README.md

 The `@server_bp.route` annotation describes to Flask on which endpoint the code implemented on the function below will respond, as well as which type of requests it is allowed to answer, POST in this case.
 The `@requires_auth` decorator sinalise to Flask that this functionality is dependent on authentication, which is a pre-requisite.
 The code that follows is nothing but the function definition itself, with all the logic we want to be executed.

 As a POST endpoint, we must be prepared to receive and process parameters.
-Flask helps us with this through the `webargs` class: every parameter is defined as an entry on the `query_arg` dict, giving its type, decription, validation function and telling wether it is mandatory or optional.
+Flask helps us with this through the `webargs` class: every parameter is defined as an entry on the `query_arg` dict, giving its type, description, validation function and telling whether it is mandatory or optional.
 Once the dict with expected parameters is defined, we look for these parameters on the requests by calling `parser.parse(query_arg, request)`.

 ```
 query_arg = {